Identifying and Preventing Account Fraud

 - Wire fraud involves wire transfers, often submitted online.
 In some cases, scammers will steal a person's username and password and wire money to themselves.

-Signs that you may be a victim of debit and credit card fraud include:
+Signs that you may be a victim of account fraud include:

 - Your statement contains charges you don't recognize.